 I have no idea what, if any, books were ever read or owned by Aunt Grace – quite possibly none if she was at all like her sister Edith.
 Nevertheless, viewed as a whole, the books and other items here offer unique insights into the cultural, political and economic leanings of the white population of Johannesburg, as well as those of Southern Africa more generally.
 And as I wandered around, I couldn’t help but wonder what became of Grace and her family, the great bulk of items here having been sourced, one way or another, from white English-speaking families.
 Could some of the Woodheads’ possessions be found scattered here?

-At first glance the stock seems to be utterly chaotic, but in reality everything does seem to have a place and Geoff and Jonathan Klass seem to know exactly what they have.
-As I made my way across shop floor to the ‘South America’ shelves, titles like Empire Problems and Travel (1935), The Native Problem in Africa (1928) and, with a more positive slant, Mother Africa Hits Back: The Native Problem and its Solution (1948), harking back to a time when Africa was considered a burden of empire, a continent that needed moulding.
+At first glance the stock seems to be utterly chaotic, but in reality everything does seem to have a place and Geoff and Jonathan Klass know exactly what they have.
+As I made my way across the shop floor to the ‘South America’ bookshelves, other books caught my attention.
+Harking back to a time when Africa was considered a burden of empire, a continent that Britain was in the forefront of ‘civilising’, there were titles like Empire Problems and Travel (1935), The Native Problem in Africa (1928) and, with a more positive slant, Mother Africa Hits Back: The Native Problem and its Solution (1948).

-Other sections are carbon copies of those of a good secondhand bookshop back in Kent.
-Just William and Biggles stories seem to have been as popular amongst English South African children (including, who knows, Grace’s) as they were back in ‘the mother country’ in the 1920s and into the 1950s, while titles such as The Boy Scouts Imperial Jamboree Souvenir Volume (1924) are reminders that the Scout movement had an early presence in South Africa – hardly surprising given Robert Baden-Powell’s empire links.
+Other sections are carbon copies of those of a good secondhand bookshop back in Grace’s home county of Kent.
+Just William and Biggles stories seem to have been as popular amongst English South African children (including, who knows, my father’s cousins) as they were back in ‘the mother country’ in the 1920s and into the 1950s, while titles such as The Boy Scouts Imperial Jamboree Souvenir Volume (1924) are reminders that the Scout movement had an early presence in South Africa – hardly surprising given Robert Baden-Powell’s empire links.
 There are local and regional maps, business directories, farming manuals and, in this sports-mad country, football, rugby and cricket annuals, dating back to Johannesburg’s early years, well over a century ago.

 Interspersed with the printed material are tables laden with gramophone records and display shelving with china celebrating coronations and royal weddings.
 One gets a sense of how English dance music remained popular in South Africa into the 1960s and a reminder that South Africa remained a dominion, under British monarchs, until 1961.

 Regardless of the subject matter of a book, the musical genre of a record, the pattern or image depicted on a piece of china, or where these things were produced, every Collectors Treasury item is a time capsule.
-Perhaps one of these is Aunt Grace’s?
+Perhaps one of these once belonged to Aunt Grace.

 If you stumble across this and happen to know what became of Grace and Frederick Woodhead and their family, please get in touch!